If you’re a renter in New Jersey, you need renters insurance.

 However, there are a few crucial things to note regarding damages.
 In most cases, if your belongings have been damaged by something that wasn’t your fault, you can make an insurance claim to replace them.

+NJ renters insurance doesn’t cover any damages sustained thanks to earthquakes, flooding or general use.
 If damages occurred due to fires, thunderstorms, water damage from a burst pipe, gas explosions or even smoke, you can make a claim.
+Similarly, renters insurance also covers your belongings if they’re stolen from your property.

 Personal Liability

-For example, if you’re hosting a party and someone slips on your wet bathroom floor and breaks their ankle.
+Personal liability refers to incidents where someone gets injured in your home, and you are at fault.
+For example, if you’re hosting a party and someone slips on your wet bathroom floor and breaks an ankle.
+In this situation, they might sue you for compensation.

 Temporary Living Expenses

-This means you’ve been forced to leave your home and find somewhere else to stay while repairs are sorted out.
+If a disaster renders your home more unlivable, you may be forced to leave and find somewhere else to stay while repairs are sorted out.
 You might live in temporary accommodation for weeks – maybe even months.
+With NJ renters insurance, your temporary living expenses can be covered.

-If you’re forced to stay in a hotel, then the bill will be covered through your insurance provider, as will any other expenses you’re likely to incur after being forced out of your property.
+If you’re forced to stay in a hotel, your insurance provider will cover the bill, as will any other expenses you’re likely to incur after being forced out of your property.
+If you didn’t have insurance, you could pay thousands and thousands of dollars as you wait for your home to become liveable again.

-Renters insurance in New Jersey doesn’t kick into action for every single instance where you’re made to leave your property.
+Renters insurance in New Jersey doesn’t kick into action for every instance where you’re made to leave your property.
 You’re only covered if you’re forced from your home because of an insured disaster.
+Fires, storms, burglars destroying your home, smoke damage, plumbing problems, and so on are all covered, but as with personal property coverage, floods and earthquakes don’t count.

 You can add further coverage to your renter’s insurance policy.
 This includes:

-• Earthquake coverage
+- Earthquake coverage

-• Flood coverage
+- Flood coverage

-• Water backup coverage that helps pay for water damage repairs if they’re caused by sewer backup up
+- Water backup coverage that helps pay for water damage repairs if they’re caused by sewer backup up

 What’s Not Covered?

+NJ renters insurance only deals with the things mentioned above.
+It only really looks inside your property.
 If your belongings inside are stolen or damaged, you’re covered.
-If the inside is so severely damaged that you can’t live there until it’s repaired, you’re also covered.
+You’re also covered if the inside is so severely damaged that you can’t live there until it’s repaired.

-If you experience any issues with the outside of your property, this is not covered.
-This can include damaged roof tiles, cracks in the outer walls, and anything similar to this should be covered by your landlord’s insurance policy.
+If you experience issues with the outside of your property, they are not covered.
+This can include damaged roof tiles and cracks in the outer walls, and anything similar to this should be covered by your landlord’s insurance policy.
+They must take care of it, not you.

 How Much Insurance Do You Need?